CraftAcademyLabs/coach-guides/miscellaneous/assessments/rps_challenge_instructions.md

 7. Ask the student as a CA student why he thinks we chose this challenge
 8. Spend a few minutes in a feedback session

+## Development
+The student should work independently but ask coaches specific question if they are blocked.
+However, thie interviewer is OFF-LIMITS, unless they need to ask for clarification (non-technical questions).

 ## Second part - Delivery
 1. Challenge - 14 days - communication since then - follow ups
 2. How did you think this challenge went over all